.

 my Baptist church organist grandmothers.
 With pencil and paper I set about to reproduce the

-sex kittens of the day, like;
+sex kittens of the day,

-served their purpose.
-You might say I learned to draw out of necessity.
+One might say I learned to draw out of necessity.

 Later in

-life I drew my cartoons on lined paper nestled in company logo clad leather portfolios while sitting restlessly
+life I drew my little cartoons on lined paper nestled in company logo clad leather portfolios while sitting restlessly

 in excruciatingly

 gain the reputation as a copious note taker.
-On rare occasion when asked to read my notes aloud, reciting
+On rare occasion when asked to read my notes aloud, reciting a few

-meaningless sentences containing the buzz
+meaningless sentences

-words of the month consistently sufficed.
+containing the buzz words of the month

-Influences like Mad Magazine icons, Dave Berg, Don Martin, and Harvey Kurtzman, have
+Influences like Mad Magazine icons, Dave Berg, Don Martin, and Harvey

-always been a source of inspiration
+Kurtzman, have always been a source of inspiration

-and motivation, and Gary Larson's Far Side holds a special place in my psyche.
+and motivation, and Gary Larson's Far Side holds a special place in my

-cartoon worlds full of characters of my choice has always been a rewarding experience,
+For me the act of creating little cartoon worlds full of characters of my choice has always been a rewarding experience,

-and the act of drawing something on a piece of paper that
+and the act of drawing something

-makes me laugh just seems wonderfully self contained.
+on a piece of paper that makes me laugh just seems wonderfully self contained.

 .